Charles-BARDIN/use-relax/README.md

 # use-relax
 **Relax** your async methods calls !

-`use-relax` is written in Typescript and contains only a single function `useRelax` that allows memorize an async method call.
+`use-relax` is written in Typescript and contains only a single function `useRelax` that allows memorizing an async method call.
 Once "relaxed", your async method will only be called once at a time with the same parameters.

 ## Installation
 `use-relax` can be installed through `yarn` and `npm`.